apsk14/semantic_scene_representations/README.md

 The dataset along with pretrained models are stored [here](https://berkeley.box.com/s/o8c21qq8hpvetdkmbj3ylecz18g4ixfe).
 Information for the dataset can be found at [semantic_scenes_dataset](https://github.com/apsk14/semantic_scenes_dataset)

-Alternatively one can simply run setup_data.sh in the desired location for the dataset to download the data, and setup_models.sh to download the pretrained models.
+Alternatively one can simply run ```setup_data.sh``` in the desired data location, and ```setup_models.sh``` to download the pretrained models.
 Be wary, the dataset and models are both fairly large (~46GB and ~12GB respectively).

 ## Useage
 Assuming proper download of the code and dataset, we will now guide the user through training and testing models.
 Be sure to put in the correct filepaths in the scripts and config files according to your own directory structure; i.e., make sure to have the correct paths to the data directory and trained models as required.
-Additionally, the scripts do not contain all possible arguments so please use the ``--help`` flag for any file (e.g., train.py) to see the options.
+Additionally, the scripts do not contain all possible arguments so please use the ``--help`` flag for any file (e.g., ```python train.py --help```) to see all the options.

 Obtaining a semantic scene representation requires 4 main steps: 2 training and 2 testing, each of which has its own directory for the corresponding scripts and is explained below.
-For a quick example useage, feel free to skip to the quick results section.
+For a quick example useage, feel free to skip to the **quick results** section.

 ### Training